OpenPhysio is published by Physiopedia in London, UK.

 - It is more efficient because articles are published more

 quickly,since we do not have to wait for the edition to be ready.

 - Altmetrics, a collection of emerging indicators of relevance and influence are focused at the level of the article, not the journal.
 This means that it is the unit of the article that matters, rather than the journal or edition.

 - Academics care about articles, not journals.
 Few readers browse through entire journals looking for something specific.
 Databases and keyword searches have largely eliminated the need to go to the journal first.

 - The Editorial Board do not have deadlines to meet, which can result in increased pressure on the Editor and reviewers to get articles ready on time.
 We prefer to release articles when they are ready, rather than rush to publish by a certain date.

 While this approach brings a host of benefits it also makes some things more difficult.
 For example, the ability to present additional information about an article (the metadata) is something that readers expect, but which requires us to build customised layouts that are not readily built into a blogging platform.
 Because we don’t charge anyone anything to publish or read articles in OpenPhysio, it means that all of these developments are essentially labours of love.
 We won’t compromise on our principles so we need to find other compromises that we can live with.
 Taking more time to develop our technical infrastructure is one of those compromises.

 Beautiful landscape photography

-We wanted visitors to OpenPhysio to feel a sense of delight when they arrive at our journal and we thought that the best way to do that was through the use of beautiful landscape images.
-We select our images based on their ability to convey a sense of openness and space, as well as quiet reflection.
-We think that these are appropriate values for guiding academic work and we wanted our visual aesthetic to reflect those beliefs.
+We wanted visitors to OpenPhysio to feel a sense of delight when they arrive at our journal and we thought that one way to do that might be through the use of beautiful landscape images.
+We select images that convey a sense of openness and space, as well as quiet reflection.
+We think that these are appropriate values for guiding academic work and we wanted the visual aesthetic of the journal to reflect those beliefs.